GO-Urban: ICTS concept

 Another consideration was the cost of the stations, which was a factor of the size of the trains.
 In order to reduce station costs, and the cost of elevated tracks, the trains would have to be smaller than a normal subway.
 Finally, to reduce operating costs, the system should be completely automated and have as few moving parts as possible.
-The new system would be aimed at ridership levels above that of buses, about 5,000 passengers per hour per direction (PPHPD), and subways, at 25,000 PPHPD and over.
+The new system would be aimed at ridership levels above that of buses, about 5,000 passengers per hour per direction (PPHPD), and below that of subways, at 25,000 PPHPD and over.
 The result was the Intermediate Capacity Transit System (ICTS) concept, aimed at ridership levels between 4,000 and 20,000 PPHPD.

 The ICTS would be used in a new network of three major lines in the Toronto area known as GO-Urban.
 GO-Urban's main line started at Finch Avenue and Jane Street, running down Jane to Eglinton Avenue where it bent into a U-shape passing through the downtown core, then started north again, hitting Eglinton again at Don Mills Road and continuing north along Don Mills to Finch.
 For a portion of the route, especially in the downtown areas, the route ran in existing rail corridors.
 A second line ran east-west across Eglinton, mostly underground, from the Malton Airport in the west to Finch and the Don Valley Parkway in the east.
 Here it joined the final line in the network, running in the hydro corridor along Finch from near the airport in the west to the distant reaches of Scarborough and beyond in the east.